The Great Resignation has left many people on the hunt for a new job. But the good news is that there are plenty of roles available.

-But don’t despair, if you’ve lost your momentum in your job search.
-With these tips, you won’t just find a new job — you’ll find the perfect role for you and come out on top!
+But don’t despair, and don't lose momentum!
+With these tips, you won’t just find a new job — you’ll find the perfect role for you and come out on top.

-This is especially important if you’re not getting calls for interviews.
-Maybe the way you’ve presented yourself in writing isn’t catching the eye of recruiters or managers who review resumes.
-Since they don’t have a ton of time to review every resume and have an in-depth conversation with every candidate, you want to make sure you’re selling yourself in your resume and LinkedIn profile.
+Since recruiters and HR managers don’t have a ton of time to review every resume and have an in-depth conversation with every candidate, you want to make sure you’re selling yourself in your resume and LinkedIn profile.

-If you’re unemployed tell everyone in your network that you are looking for a job and what type of work you are looking to do.
+If you’re unemployed, tell everyone in your network that you're looking for a job and what type of work you are looking to do.
 People generally like to help and make connections.
 If you have a friend who seems to know everyone in your area, ask them for help now.
 Chances are someone in their network or someone who knows someone might just need the skills you provide.

 Job searches are hard.
-Research, interviews, follow-ups and you may find nothing but a pile of rejection letters for weeks or even months.
+Research, interviews, follow-ups...you may find nothing but a pile of rejection letters for weeks or even months.
 It’s easy to lose confidence or want to give up!
 This is why it is critically important to build up your support system.
 You’ll ideally have a few people in your corner to help you through your search.

-First, an accountability partner to make sure you are keeping up with your applications and appropriate follow up.
-Second, your hype person to remind you how amazing and talented you are when you keep getting rejection letters.
-They can remind you that rejection happens to everyone, even Oprah Winfrey has had some rejection in her career.
-Next, an industry insider to help make sure your salary, benefit and perk expectations are realistic.
+First, an accountability partner can make sure you're keeping up with your applications and appropriate follow-up.
+Second, your hype person will remind you how amazing and talented you are when you keep getting rejection letters.
+They can remind you that rejection happens to everyone — even Oprah Winfrey has had some rejection in her career!
+Next, an industry insider will help make sure your salary, benefit and perk expectations are realistic.

 For example, in most cases, social media influencers with little to no experience rarely make six figures, get a company car, credit card and all the cocktails you can drink.
 (However, if this is you, please share your secrets!)

-Finally, you’ll need someone you can vent to, preferably over a glass of wine, some really good coffee or your beverage of choice (even if it's on FaceTime).
+Finally, you’ll need someone you can vent to.
 This person will help you keep your professional image together but give you an outlet for your anger, stress, frustration or whatever emotion you’re feeling!